oxcompsoc/learntocode/session1/Notes.md

 ### Why Python?

-Python is a highly readable interpreted language that can be used for virtually anything because of its extensive library of packages.
-It finds use across virtually every single branch of computer science, and it's a go-to for when you need to make a quick proof-of-concept or prototype a new idea.
+Python is a highly readable language that can be used for virtually anything because of its extensive library of packages.
+It finds use across pretty much every single branch of computer science, and it's a go-to for when you need to make a quick proof-of-concept or prototype a new idea.
 <!-- Because it's an interpreted language, you can make small adjustments to your code and see the changes in the resultant output faster than if it were a compiled language -->

 ## Our first program - Hello, world!